Christmas Truffles Covered in Dark Chocolate

 • 1 tbsp unsweetened cocoa powder

-• almond, hazelnut, or pistachio granules or colored wafer leaves as I did
+• almond, hazelnut, or pistachio crumbs, or wafer leaves like I did

 Preparation of Christmas Truffles Covered in Dark Chocolate

-• Take the panettone, cut it into pieces, use a food processor to blend it, then add the dry amaretti, water, rum, cocoa, and blend again until you have a homogenized mixture.
+• Take the panettone, cut it into pieces, use the food processor to blend it, then add the dry amaretti cookies, water, rum, cocoa, and blend again until a homogeneous mixture is obtained.

-Transfer the obtained mixture into a bowl, make walnut-sized balls, put them in a container and place them in the fridge.
+Transfer the obtained mixture to a bowl, form balls the size of walnuts, place them in a container, and transfer them to the fridge.

-• Meanwhile, cut the dark chocolate into pieces and put it in a saucepan, add the butter and let it melt over low heat.
+• Meanwhile, cut the dark chocolate into pieces and place it in a saucepan, add the butter, and let it melt over low heat.

-Once the chocolate has melted, turn off the heat and let it cool for a few minutes.
+Once the chocolate is melted, turn off the heat and let it cool for a few minutes.

-Prepare a rack to let our truffles dry, take the balls from the fridge, dip them in chocolate with the help of a toothpick and place them on the rack to dry.
+Prepare a rack to dry our truffles, take out our balls from the fridge, dip them in the chocolate with the help of a toothpick, and put them on the rack to dry.

-• Sprinkle with the chosen garnish and refrigerate for at least 1 hour to cool.
+• Sprinkle with the chosen garnish and put in the fridge for at least 1 hour to chill.

 Once the chocolate has dried well, serve and enjoy.